AchimPieters/esp32-homekit-demo/examples/neopixel_rgbic_led_strip/README.md

-# Example for `RGB LED STRIP`
+# Example for `RGBIC LED STRIP`

 ## What it does

-Based on a NEO-Pixel WS2812, RGB LED strip.
+Based on a NEO-Pixel WS2811, RGBIC LED strip.
 ON/OFF, Brightness, HUE and Saturation.

 ## Wiring